suborbital/se2-go/README.md

     }
 }
 ```
-`CrateTenant` will create tenant with a given name and description.
+`CreateTenant` will create tenant with a given name and description.
 A successful response looks like `TenantResponse`.
 Requires a configured client and a correct API key.
 If the tenant wasn't created, this method returns a non nil error.

 #### ListTenants